codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/build-and-push-an-image.md

 ---
 title: "Build and Push an Image"
-description: "How to build Docker images and push them to registries with Codefresh"
+description: "Build Docker images and push them to registries with Codefresh"
 group: example-catalog
 sub_group: ci-examples
 redirect_from: